Email FacebookTwitterMenu burgerClose thin

 Tips for Investing Windfalls

-- When you’re looking for a financial advisor to help you decide what to do with any sudden windfall, interview a few to find one with appropriate qualifications and experience.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• When you’re looking for a financial advisor to help you decide what to do with any sudden windfall, interview a few to find one with appropriate qualifications and experience.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/PeopleImages, ©iStock.com/fizkes, ©iStock.com/Liubomyr Vorona